diazale/death_by_car/README.md

 The scope is currently limited to incidents in 2022, but as I continue filling backwards in time, I may expand it.
 I began this project April 25, 2022.

+Update: As of September 2023, I have paused data collection to carry out some analyses.

 ## Methodology

 I have a few scripts that check news feeds for keywords in English and French (which you can find in the files `keywords_en.txt` and `keywords_fr.txt`).
 These help me to find the most recent incidents.
 Otherwise, I manually crawl/search websites to focus on particular regions, time periods, etc, since these require using smaller local sources for which I have not yet created an automated process.